Eschatologue/CM_wiki/docs/class/artificer/index.md

 ***Four Attunements.*** You can attune to up to four magic items at once.

-***Quick Craft***.
-If you craft a magic item with a rarity of common or uncommon, it takes you a quarter of the normal time, and it costs you half as much of the usual gold.
+***Quick Craft.*** If you craft a magic item with a rarity of common or uncommon, it takes you a quarter of the normal time, and it costs you half as much of the usual gold.

 ### Level 11: Spell Storing Item